captshawn/Snippets/header-with-centered-logo/readme.md

 Step 6
 ------
-In the code that was added in step 5, update the nth child value so it matches the index of the li that contains the logo.
+In the code that was added in step 3 and in 5, update the :nth-child values for ".custom-menu-primary .hs-menu-wrapper >ul > li:nth-child(4) > a" so it matches the index of the li that contains the logo.